Mindy White: Career

 Mindy is vegan and an avid supporter of animal rights.
 Mindy supports the ASPCA, WWF, and The Humane Society of the United States.
-She is married to Forever the Sickest Kids drummer Kyle Burns.
+She is also a big supporter of and advocates for human rights, women's rights, children's safety and education, amplifying the voices and protections of Indigenous people and POC, LGBTQ rights, humane conservation, and environmental protections.